 Visit Our Subscription Website on Ivermectin and Other Medical Treatments

 Ivermectin has many treatment applications outside of its approved use (as an antiparasitical.
 These treatments include cancer, covid, immunity, and more.
 And due to perverse financial incentives, many of these applications are hidden from the public.

-Due to the many questions we receive on Ivermectin, we are now working on a subscription website that covers everything related to Ivermectin ranging from its many health improvement applications to dosages, and contrasting this with the false information presented on Ivermectin by medical authorities.
-The site will be ready soon as we are making good progress.
-We will also be adding questions from subscribers answered as customized articles.
+Due to the many questions, we receive on Ivermectin, have created a subscription website that covers everything related to Ivermectin ranging from its many health improvement applications to dosages, and contrasting this with the false information presented on Ivermectin by medical authorities.
+And also other topics such as immunity, and cancer.
+The site is focused on overall health improvement in addition to specific treatment analysis.